Victorian Murder Mystery

 Forty years later distinguished pathologist Sir Bernard Spilsbury reviewed the evidence given at the trial and implied that the vilified judge and jury had been right all along: this was death by starvation which amounted to deliberate homicide.

-The indifference and withdrawal of food and care shown to Harriet by her tormentors in 1877 was amplified on a massive scale seventy years later in the Nazi concentration camps.
+The indifference and withdrawal of food and care shown to the simple-minded Harriet in 1877 was amplified on a massive scale towards the infirm and handicapped seventy years later in the Nazi concentration camps.

 Harriet’s story was the subject of an award-winning novel by Elizabeth Jenkins, and published in 1934 while Louis Staunton was still alive.
 A model prisoner while at Dartmoor, Staunton had always maintained that Harriet had refused the food they had carefully prepared for her.
 He saw the novel win the Femina Vie Heureuse prize, surpassing Evelyn Waugh’s Handful of Dust and Antonia White’s Frost in May.
-Virginia Woolf, herself a recipient of the prize in 1928 for To the Lighthouse, called it ‘a sweet white grape of a book’.
+Virginia Woolf, herself a recipient of the prize in 1928 for To the Lighthouse, had admired Jenkins’ writing after meeting her at a number of Bloomsbury evenings.